- An assumption in classical economics is that firms seek to maximise profits.

 - It also depends on how other firms react.
 If they increase the price, and other firms follow, demand may be inelastic.
 But, if they are the only firm to increase the price, demand will be elastic (see: kinked demand curve and game theory.

 - However, firms can make a best estimation.
-Many firms may have to seek profit maximisation through trial and error. e.g. if they see increasing price leads to a smaller % fall in demand they will try increase price as much as they can before demand becomes elastic
+Many firms may have to seek profit maximisation through trial and error. e.g. if they see increasing price leads to a smaller % fall in demand they will try to increase price as much as they can before demand becomes elastic

 - It is difficult to isolate the effect of changing the price on demand.
 Demand may change due to many other factors apart from price.

 - Firms may also have other objectives and considerations.
-For example, increasing price to maximise profits in the short run could encourage more firms to enter the market; therefore firms may decide to make less than maximum profits and pursue a higher market share.
+For example, increasing the price to maximise profits in the short run could encourage more firms to enter the market; therefore firms may decide to make less than maximum profits and pursue a higher market share.

-- Firms may also have other social objectives such as running the firm like a cooperative – to maximise the welfare of stakeholders (consumers, workers, suppliers) and not just profit of owners.
+- Firms may also have other social objectives such as running the firm like a cooperative – to maximise the welfare of stakeholders (consumers, workers, suppliers) and not just the profit of owners.

 - Profit satisficing.
-This occurs when there is separation of ownership and control and where managers do enough to keep owners happy but then maximise other objectives such as enjoying work.
+This occurs when there is a separation of ownership and control and where managers do enough to keep owners happy but then maximise other objectives such as enjoying work.